THE MISSION

 BECOME PILGRIMS

-If you enjoy canoeing consider joining the paddlers on the river for a couple of days.
-Participate in this experience first hand by canoeing with us.
+If you enjoy canoeing consider joining the paddlers on the river.

 THE '67 TRIP